Get clients for Microsoft Teams

 Desktop clients can be downloaded and installed by end users directly from https://teams.microsoft.com/downloads if they have the appropriate local permissions (admin rights are not required to install the Teams client on a PC but are required on a Mac).

 IT admins can choose their preferred method to distribute the installation files to machines in their organization such as System Center Configuration Manager (Windows) or Casper Suite (MacOS).
+To get the MSI Package for Windows distribution, see Install Microsoft Teams using MSI.

 Distribution of the client via these mechanisms is only for the initial installation of Microsoft Team clients and not for future updates.

 The Microsoft Teams installation for Windows provides downloadable installers in 32-bit and 64-bit architecture.
-The architecture should match that of the OS, which is what the online download defaults to.

 The Windows client is deployed to the AppData folder located in the user’s profile.
 Deploying to the user’s local profile allows the client to be installed without requiring elevated rights.
 The Windows client is installed in the following locations: